High Fade vs Mid Fade vs Low Fade — Which One Suits Your Face

 Long or Oblong Face

-Maintenance and Grow-Out Reality
+Maintenance and Grow-Out — The Part Nobody Mentions

 High Fade — Every Two Weeks, No Exceptions